Wrong-o/UMOD/readme.md

 **A chatbot web app that reads and understands user manuals using custom context.**

-ManualBot helps users get instant, accurate answers from complex manuals without needing to read through everything themselves.
+UserManualOnDemand helps users get instant, accurate answers from complex manuals without needing to read through everything themselves.

 ---